As wonderful as the city is taking a day trip from Vienna should be one of your priorities when visiting Austria’s

 Another impressive attraction that can be found in the woods is the subterranean lake and caverns of Seagrotte, Europe’s largest subterranean lake.
 Seagrotte was accidentally formed in 1912 when a blasting operation went awry, causing extreme flooding in the area.
-Now it’s a beautiful and mysterious attraction which visitors can explore by boat.
+Now it’s a beautiful and mysterious attraction that visitors can explore by boat.

 Visiting the Vienna Woods is one of the best day trips from Vienna if you want to experience the natural beauty of the Austrian countryside and the fascinating history that it houses.

 Getting to Vienna Woods from Vienna – The best way to explore the Vienna Woods is by car.
 Spend the day winding your way through the valleys and villages, stopping at historical churches and monasteries as you go.
 Stop for a bite to eat in one of the charming towns you encounter along the way, where you can try some traditional food and meet the locals!

 Interested in taking an organized tour of Vienna Woods, click here to explore options.

 You can reach Slovakia’s capital, Bratislava, by train from Vienna in under an hour!
 Explore a different country and a different culture for an affordable and hassle-free Vienna day trip.
 Perched along the banks of the Danube, Bratislava combines the old and the new.
 Its architecture reflects the city’s historic past, and more recent Soviet rule.

 While you’re exploring the Old Town, you should definitely pay a visit to the Bratislava City Museum and Michael’s Gate.
 Stop for lunch at one of the countless traditional cafes and restaurants, and energize yourself for the rest of the day.

 If you’re weary of city life and want to get out into nature, you can!
 There are many hiking trails in the Little Carpathian Mountains close to the city.
 These are a great starting point to get some fresh air and do some meditative hiking.